Year in Review: 2007

 In response to these historic setbacks, the WSWS published an article drawing the lessons of the UAW contract betrayal.
 It called for the auto workers to break with the UAW as a prerequisite for conducting any viable fight to defend jobs and living standards:

 The demise of the unions and all labor organizations based on a nationalist program demonstrates the inherent limitations of trade unionism and the need for an independent political movement of the working class based on an internationalist and socialist perspective.
 None of the questions facing workers today can be resolved on the basis of the trade unionist conception of placing pressure on the employers and the nation state.

 In November, 12,000 members of the Writers Guild of America (WGA) walked off the job, beginning the first writers’ strike in twenty years.
 As the strike continued far longer than anticipated, the writers won support from broad sections of the entertainment industry.
 WSWS arts editor David Walsh went to Hollywood to take part in the WSWS intervention among the striking workers.
 The WSWS interviewed workers, providing the strikers a voice.

-These lectures were later posted on the WSWS as a four-part review of the volumes by Thatcher and Swain, and then published as a book, under the title, Leon Trotsky and the Post-Soviet School of Historical Falsification, and later included in In Defense of Leon Trotsky.
+These lectures were later posted on the WSWS as a four-part review of the volumes by Thatcher and Swain, and then published as a book, under the title, Leon Trotsky and the Post-Soviet School of Historical Falsification.
 North argued that the falsification of history was a life-and-death question for the international workers’ movement.

 No one who has studied the origins of the Stalinist terror and grappled seriously with its consequences is inclined to underestimate the politically reactionary and socially destructive implications of historical falsification.
 We know from the example of the Soviet Union that the political process that first manifested itself as the falsification of the history of the Russian Revolution eventually metastasized into the mass extermination of Russian revolutionaries.